pianistprogrammer/adk-llm-bridge/examples/basic-agent-ai-gateway/README.md

-# HelpDesk Multi-Agent Example
+# Basic Agent with AI Gateway

-This example demonstrates a multi-agent system using [adk-llm-bridge](https://www.npmjs.com/package/adk-llm-bridge) with Google ADK.
+A multi-agent HelpDesk system using [Vercel AI Gateway](https://vercel.com/ai-gateway) as the LLM provider.

 ## Architecture